AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/README.md

 11. Acknowledgement <a name="acknowledgement"></a>
 </h2>
 <p>
-This project is not possible without the overwhelming suppport from Jeju National University, Jeju Developement Center and other selfless sponsors.
-I would like to specifically give a big thanks to Prof. Yungcheol Byun for being the best host ever and my mentor Dr.Lap Nguyen Trung for the help and guidance.
+This project is not possible without the overwhelming suppport from **Jeju National University**, **Jeju Developement Center** and other selfless sponsors.
+I would like to specifically give a big thanks to **Prof. Yungcheol Byun** for being the best host ever and my mentor **Dr.Lap Nguyen Trung** for the help and guidance.
 </p>